pelicanmapping/weejobs/README.md

 ```

 ### Work-stealing
 When you dispatch a job, you can ask it to run in a specific job pool.
-A job pool will always try to pull jobs from its own queue of pending tasks first.
-However, if a job pool has no pending jobs, it may *steal* jobs from other pools in order to better distribute the load.
-This is called *work-stealing* and is enabled by default.
+A job pool will always try to pull jobs from its own queue of pending tasks.
+When a job pool has no pending jobs its threads will sit idle.
+However, if you enable *work-stealing*, a job pool may *steal* jobs from other pools in order to better distribute the load.

-You can disable work-stealing entirely.
-This will force every job to run only in the thread pool that you designate:
+You can enable work-stealing by calling this method:
 ```c++
     jobs::set_allow_work_stealing(false);
 ```
-You can also disable work-stealing on a per-job-pool basis.
+You can also disable work-stealing for individual job pools.
 For example, if you have a job pool that you want dedicated to a particular type of task, you can tell it never to steal work from other pools:
 ```c++
     auto pool = jobs::get_pool("my_dedicated_pool");
     pool->set_can_steal_work(false);